-- a) They are travelling in their own vehicle en route to or from Norway. - b) They are en route to or from an area specified in the first paragraph. - c) They do not stay overnight in the area. - d) They fulfil distancing and other infection control requirements during the trip.
+- a. in his or her own vehicle or a tour bus en route to or from Norway - b. without staying overnight in the area, and - c. having fulfilled distancing and infection control requirements during the trip.

+If these conditions are met, the person has a right to enter on the same terms as a foreign national who comes directly to Norway from a green area.
 In accordance with section 9 below, individual foreign nationals must be able to substantiate as necessary that they fall under an exemption from entry restrictions.
-A low threshold may be set for such substantiation so that, in cases where the foreign national lacks documentation, his or her explanation may be deemed adequate if it appears credible.
+A low threshold may be set for such substantiation so that his or her explanation may be deemed adequate if it appears credible.